 “It was simple really.
 All I did was adjust the setting.
 Instead of going to a typical city zoo, I had the two characters visit a wildlife rehabilitation center.
 That changed the entire focus, and it became a lesson about caring for animals who were injured and who needed human care and compassion.

 “In the book, some of the animals lived there permanently because the severity of their injuries required them to have constant protection for the rest of their lives.
-I attempted to draw a parallel to how it is the same for human beings.
+I attempted to draw the parallel to how it is the same for human beings.
 And, most importantly, I tried to point out that every life, whether it’s a person or an animal deserves to live in a safe environment.
 I stressed that we all have an obligation to care for the living things around us.”

 “If you don’t mind me saying, your philosophy was a reoccurring theme in all of the books.
 Sometimes it was subtle, and other times it was more overt, but it was always there.”

 Nodding, Christopher agreed.
 “I tried to incorporate it into every story.
 In each book, there is a gentle lesson about love and acceptance.
 Each one relays the importance of treating others with the dignity and respect they deserve.
 My goal was for the books to contain the values we should try to instill in our children.”